brandonjoe/SteamNewsGenerator/README.md

-### Steam API

-I think this deserves its own section.
-This is probably one of the worst API's I've worked with, and it's sad because I love Steam.
-I expected more from a multi-billion dollar company.
-A lot of the games don't have game titles, so I couldn't put an associated game related to it.
-The description is returned in HTML code and truncates X amount of characters off of it.
-So you can put use this to put in HTML code, but what happens if it truncates half of HTML image link?
-It wouldn't render and throw an error.
-I do like how I have basically unlimited requests for a free API.

 ### Future plans

-I really wanted to add images, related game, and description to each news article, but in the future, the only feasible option of these 3 are to add the related game.
-The problem is that I would need to access the information from my own database that has all the correct game title names (steam's titles are incomplete).
-I would also like to incorporate entering in steam URLs and using regex to parse the steam ID out of it.
-The problem is that some steam URLs have custom names to them, and that would throw everything off.
+I really wanted to add a description to each news article, but the with the current state of their API, it'll require crazy regex.
+The problem is that the description is returned in a string of HTML code, but it's also truncated to about 300 characters.
+If part of that string is truncated the wrong way, it can return an incomplete part of HTML code.
+An incomplete sentence can be resolved with "..." but you can't fix incomplete HTML code without knowing what the rest of it is.
+It is certainly possible to use regex to detect HTML code near the end, and delete it, but these are just the first couple sentences of an article, not a summary.

 ### Tech